 I knew immediately I had found my new favorite breakfast.
-The casserole had the hearty, satisfying deliciousness of whole grain cornmeal, but lightened by the eggs, which made the texture just ever so slightly custardy.
+The casserole had the hearty, satisfying deliciousness of whole-grain cornmeal, but enriched by the eggs, which made the texture just ever-so-slightly custardy.
 The bacon and spinach flavored everything beautifully.

 These squares are certainly sturdy enough to go with you to work in a lunch container or plastic bag.
 They taste good cold, warm, or hot, and they'll give you breakfast all week long.
 I can hardly wait to experiment with other flavors, too — like Gruyere and ham, or kale and chopped red pepper.

 I hope you enjoy this as much as we have been here; it's our new favorite.